 His friend started selling the seeds to the public, and the rest is rainbow corn history.

-The corn grew like the others I had planted in previous years, though these seem a bit taller.
+The glass gem corn grew like the yellow corn I had planted in previous years, though these seem a bit taller.

 I decided to harvest almost all of it – I didn’t want to risk losing any ears to infection or to the birds!
 There were some nice green ears, too.